 The procedures for having new programs approved and registered with MEHE and NYSED can be found here (under “University procedures” - requires login).

 All new degree programs must be submitted to the Ministry of Education and Higher Education (MEHE) in Lebanon for assessment and registration.
 Programs are only registered and conferment of degrees authorized subject to an evaluation process by the ministry.

 The registration process with MEHE can be found here.

-The list of required documents and forms can be found on this page (in Arabic).
+The list of required documents and forms can be requested from the Director of Academic Compliance.

 New York Registration

 All new academic programs must be approved through an internal process.
 They are required to set out their role and mission, the need for the specialty, potential demand, and required resources.
 On the academic side, all programs must also submit a detailed proposal of the curriculum, program objectives and learning outcomes.
-A proposal template, providing structure and information prompts, can be accessed here (requires login).
+A proposal template for a new academic program, providing structure and information prompts, can be accessed here (under “University procedures” - requires login).

 Many of the university’s academic programs receive accreditation from disciplinary or professional organizations that set standards for educational programs in the field.
 Regardless of disciplinary accreditation, all degree-granting programs are reviewed on a cyclical basis to ensure the academic quality of LAU’s offerings.

-The provost oversees several academic units — including the seven schools and the four libraries (Riyad Nassar Library, Byblos Library, Health Sciences Library and the New York Academic Center Library).
+The provost oversees several academic units — including the seven schools and the four libraries (Riyad Nassar Library (RNL), Joseph G. Jabbra Library (JGJL), Health Sciences Library (HSL), and New York Academic Center Library (NYAC)).

 - Adnan Kassar School of Business